JetBrains/kotlin-web-site/docs/topics/native/apple-privacy-manifest.md

 Ideally, all SDKs that your app uses provide their own privacy manifest, and you don't need to worry about that.
 But if some of your dependencies don't do this, your App Store submission will be flagged.

-> As of April 19, App Store does not check API usage in dynamically linked libraries, but this may change in the
+> As of April 22, App Store does not check API usage in dynamically linked libraries (only static dependencies affect the check),
-> future.
+> but this may change in the future.
 >
 {type="note"}